-1.00 EXPLAINING THE ANNUAL REPORT 1.01 On 19 th February 2019, following the recommendation of the Cabinet and consideration by the Audit Committee, the Council approved the Treasury Management Strategy 2019/20.
+1.00 EXPLAINING THE ANNUAL REPORT 1.00 EXPLAINING THE ANNOAE REPORT 1.01 On 18 th February 2020, the Council approved the Treasury Management Strategy 2020/21, following the recommendation of Cabinet and consideration by the Audit Committee.
 1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and for execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
-1.03 The Council has nominated Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
-CONSIDERATIONS 1.04 The draft Annual Treasury Management Report 2019/20 is attached as Appendix 1.
-As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by Audit Committee on 23 rd July 2020 and will also be reported to Council on 20 th October 2020.
-Summary of Key Points 1.05 The two major influences on the UK economy in 2019/20 were the uncertainty created by the negotiations towards the UK's exit from the European Union followed by the impact of the COVID-19 Pandemic.
-The Bank of England rate held steady at 0.75% for most of 2019/20 but in March was cut to 0.25%, and soon after to 0.1%.
-Section 2 of the report provides a full economic and interest rate review for 2019/20.
+1.03 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
+CONSIDERATIONS 1.04 The Treasury Management Annual Report 2020/21 is attached as Appendix 1.
+As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by Governance and Audit Committee on 28 th July 2021 and Cabinet on 21 st September 2021.
+Summary of Key Points 1.05 The major influence on the UK economy in 2020/21 was the COVID-19 Pandemic.
+The Bank of England cut the Bank Rate to 0.1% and the UK Government provided a range of fiscal stimulus measures to support the economy through this unprecedented time.
+Section 2 of the report provides a full economic and interest rate review for 2020/21.
+The uncertainty created by the negotiations towards the UK's exit from the European Union continued until almost the end of 2020, with a trade deal being agreed with only days to spare before the 11pm, 31st December deadline.
 1.06 Short term money market rates remained at very low levels which continued to have a significant impact on investment income.
-The average return on Council investments for the year was 0.62%.
+The average return on Council investments for the year was 0.03%.
 Section 4 provides further details of the Council's investment activity during the year.
-1.07 Public Works Loan Board (PWLB) long term rates remained low during 2019/20 and a total of £19.45m PWLB loans were taken out during the year.
-Of these, £1.95m have been on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
+1.07 Public Works Loan Board (PWLB) long term rates temporarily increased during the Government's consultation on the PWLB loans facility, but returned to their previously low levels when the results of the consultation were announced in November 2020.
+A total of £8.96m PWLB loans were taken out during the year.
+Of these, £3.96m have been on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
 Section 3 provides more information on borrowing and debt management during the year.

 1.08 Debt rescheduling opportunities were considered by officers and the Council's treasury management advisors.
 The premium charged for early repayment of PWLB debt remained relatively expensive for the loans in the Council's portfolio and therefore unattractive for debt rescheduling activity.
 As a consequence, no rescheduling activity was undertaken.

-1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2019/20.
+1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2020/21.

-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report; no other resource implications directly as a result of this report.

-3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Arlingclose Ltd, being the Council's treasury management advisors.
+3. .00 CONSULTATIONS REQUIRED / CARRIED OUT 3. .01 Arlingclose Ltd, being the Council's treasury management advisors.